lbw1995/TF-EPI/README.md

 For training process, you should do:

     python ./main.py finetuningbertcnntrain [modelname] [tokenizer path] [pretraining model path] [training data path] [model save path] [data mane] [batch size] [epoch]
 The modelname is the type of the model, only avaliable for "Robert" and "Longformer".
-You are recommended to use "Robert".
-Tokenizer path: the path of tokenizer.
+You are recommended to use "Robert".\n Tokenizer path: the path of tokenizer.
 Input train data path: the path of training dataset.
 Pretrining model path: the save path of the pretrained model.